aptech/docs/docs/CR-pdfHyperGeo.rst

     :param x: Nx1 vector or scalar. x must be a positive number and < m
     :type x: NxK matrix

-    :param m: The size of the population from which draws will be made.
-ExE conformable with x. m must be > x, k and n.
+    :param m:  ExE conformable with x. m must be > x, k and n.
-    :type m: TODO
+    :type m: The size of the population from which draws will be made

-    :param k: The number of marked items.
-ExE conformable with  x.
+    :param k:  ExE conformable with  x.
-    :type k: TODO
+    :type k: The number of marked items

-    :param n: The number of items drawn from the population.
-ExE conformable with  x.
+    :param n:  ExE conformable with  x.
 0 < k < m.
-    :type n: TODO
+    :type n: The number of items drawn from the population

     :returns: p (*TODO*), The probability of drawing x marked items.
 NxK matrix, Nx1 vector or scalar.